Flashing Check Engine Light: What You Need to Know

 Why the Difference Matters

-Immediate Steps to Take When the Check Engine Light Flashes
+What to Do When the Check Engine Light Flashes

-• Reduce Speed: Slow down to ease the strain on your engine.
+• Reduce Speed: Driving slowly puts less strain on your engine.

-• Avoid Heavy Acceleration: Helps prevent additional stress on the engine.
+• Avoid Heavy Acceleration: Prevents further stress on critical components.

-• Turn Off the Engine: Prevent further potential damage by shutting down the engine.
+• Turn Off the Engine: Prevent further damage by shutting down the vehicle.

-• Inspect for Obvious Issues: Look for signs of smoke, strange smells, or unusual noises.
+• Inspect for Visible Issues: Look for smoke, strange smells, or unusual noises.

 Common Causes of a Flashing Check Engine Light